drug-design/course/docs/chapters/molecular-graphics.md

 ### Concept and Definition of Molecular Surfaces
 *[nce]: New Chemical Entity: a compound not previously described.

-The surface of a molecule represents an important structural feature that allows to understand the properties of the compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/concept-definition-molecular-surfaces-8bdb144e'><i class='fa fa-play' aria-hidden='true'></i></button>The surface of a molecule represents an important structural feature that allows to understand the properties of the compound.
 Various definitions of the molecular surface have been proposed.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer